...

 How Much Could I Claim For A Prescription Medication Error?

-This section should give you a better understanding of how your compensation for injuries/illnesses sustained due to prescription errors will be calculated.
+This section should give you a better understanding of how compensation for harm sustained due to prescription errors will be calculated.
 The amount that’s calculated by professionals to account for the impact on your health is known as general damages.
-A publication called the Judicial College Guidelines (JCG) is used to assist them in this process.
+A publication called the Judicial College Guidelines (JCG) is used to assist them in this process, as it publishes suggested compensation brackets for many kinds of harm.

-We’ve included some example entries from the JCG below.
+We’ve included some entries from the JCG below.
 However, this is not a complete list.
 The actual publication is quite extensive.
-So, don’t be discouraged if you don’t see your injury listed below.
+Please note that the figure in the top row is not from the JCG.
+Furthermore, the table is only provided as a guide.

 There can also be other amounts that can be awarded to you as part of your claim.
 They’re known as special damages.
-If you have spent or lost out on money as a result of your injuries, then you could be entitled to have them reimbursed to you.
+If you have spent or lost out on money as a result of the harm you suffered, then you could be entitled to have it reimbursed to you.
 You will need to have proof of these expenditures and losses.
 For example, payslips and receipts are good forms of evidence.

 Some losses that can be reimbursed include loss of earnings, damage to property or medical/travel expenses.